ggonnella/textformats/manuals/TF-Spec_language.md

 ### Prefix and suffix

-The textual representations of the elements of a compound datatype are sometimes preceded and/or followed by constant strings.
+The string representations of the elements of a compound datatype are sometimes preceded and/or followed by constant strings.
 E.g. often a list of elements is enclosed in brackets.
 It is therefore possible to specify which strings to use, under the keys `prefix` and `suffix` of the datatype definition.